 “There have been a hundred wrongful convictions in Illinois predicated on false confessions, minors make up 31 of these cases,” he said.
 “Research, experience and common sense tell us that minors are between two and three times more likely to falsely confess the crimes they didn’t commit.”

 Republican House Minority Leader Jim Durkin, a former Chicago prosecutor who tried hundreds of criminal cases, co-sponsored the bill.

 “Our criminal justice system should not be guided by a conviction, but rather it should be guided by the advancement of the truth,” Rep. Durkin said.
 “Deception can never be utilized under any condition in our criminal justice system and particularly against juveniles.
 I say this as a lawyer, legislator and former prosecutor.”

 The bill was supported by individuals who were wrongly convicted based on false confessions as well as the state’s Chiefs of Police, the Illinois State’s Attorney’s Association, and the Office of Cook County State’s Attorney Kim Foxx.

 “The history of false confessions in Illinois can never be erased, but this legislation is a critical step to ensuring that history is never repeated,” Ms. Foxx said in a news release.
 “I hope this is a start to rebuilding confidence and trust in a system that has done harm to so many people for far too long.”

-A similar bill in Oregon, sponsored by a former law enforcement officer, passed the House and is headed to the Senate, according to AP.
-And in New York—where deceptive interrogation techniques contributed to several wrongful convictions of children, including 15-year-old Yusef Salaam—AP reports a bill is pending that would apply to adults and minors.
+A similar bill in Oregon, sponsored by a former law enforcement officer, was signed into law on July 14, according to the Innocence Project.
+And in New York—where deceptive interrogation techniques contributed to several wrongful convictions of children, including 15-year-old Yusef Salaam—a bill is pending that would apply to adults and minors.